fpereiro/clit/README.md

 `npm install clit`

+or `npm install clit -g` if you want to use clit as a standalone executable.

 ## Usage

-Run `node clit` to start the timer.
+If you installed clit globally, just run `clit` to start the timer.

+If you did not, go to the folder that contains the repo, and run `node clit`.

 Enter `Ctrl+Z` to pause the timer, and to unpause it if it's already paused.